grafana/grafana/docs/sources/packages_api/data/datasourceinstancesettings.md

 ### basicAuth property

 This is the full Authorization header if basic auth is ennabled.
-Only available here when access is Browser (direct), when acess is Server (proxy) The basic auth header, username &amp; password is never exposted to browser/Frontend so this will be emtpy then.
+Only available here when access is Browser (direct), when access is Server (proxy) The basic auth header, username &amp; password is never exposted to browser/Frontend so this will be empty then.

 <b>Signature</b>